y-71/OPTIMUS-software/LICENSING.md

 1. Open Source License

-This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This project is licensed under the Creative Commons Attribution Non-Commercial 4.0 International (CC BY NC 4.0) license.
 You are free to:

 	•	Share: Copy and redistribute the material in any medium or format.